Brief 01

 Do I need a substance use diagnosis to get treatment?

-No. We have a separate mental health track for individuals who need treatment for depression, anxiety, PTSD, or other conditions without a substance use component.
+No. We offer a women's empowerment track within our programs — [additional specialized tracks TBD] for individuals who need treatment for depression, anxiety, PTSD, or other conditions without a substance use component.
 You do not need a substance use diagnosis to receive care at Trailhead.

 Brief 04